warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

 enrollment codes automatically.
 For more information, see :ref:`Create Coupons`.

-After you create coupons, you distribute the discount or enrollment codes for that coupon using email.
+After you create coupons, you use email to distribute the discount or enrollment codes for that coupon.
 Learners use the codes on the course **Checkout** page or at specific URLs that you provide.
 The URL can be for an *offer landing page* or for a *redeem endpoint*.
 For more information, see :ref:`Distribute Coupon Codes`.

-When you create a coupon, the E-Commerce service generates an order.
-The Invoice Payment Processor module records these orders and assumes out-of-band payment for the coupons.
-The Invoice Payment Processor module also records the transaction in the Invoice table for later reconciliation.

-For more information about the E-Commerce service, see :ref:`Adding Ecommerce to the Open edX Platform`.

 .. _Create Coupons: